Why Hybrid Trials May Be the Best Choice for Patient Centricity

-As a result, the industry seems to be moving toward implementation of a hybrid model across studies instead of choosing either a traditional, fully in-person model or a fully virtual model.
-A hybrid approach allows sponsors to balance the operational aspects of a trial with thoughtful trial design that best meets the needs of patients.
+As a result, the industry seems to be moving toward the implementation of a hybrid model across studies instead of choosing either a traditional, fully in-person model or a fully virtual model.
+A hybrid approach allows sponsors to balance the operational aspects of a trial with a thoughtful trial design that best meets the needs of patients.
 Sponsors can consider design factors such as the number of in-person treatment visits that may be needed, how much data collection can be fully automated, or what testing can be remote or digital so their trial can meet planned enrollment.
 By assessing these factors, their impact on patients, and the complexity of the protocol, sponsors can also design protocols to fit patient needs.

 Hybrid trial recommendations that help reduce patient burden